ECE-180D-WS-2023/Knowledge-Base-Wiki/Chandrasekar, Kaeshav Wiki Article.md

 ## Bluetooth Module
 The next step in our journey to measuring acceleration is setting up the Bluetooth module.
-Prepare the prototyping shield with tiny breadboard, jumper wires, and Arduino.
+Prepare the prototyping shield with tiny breadboard, jumper wires, battery pack, and Arduino.
 Place the shield on top of the Arduino, snapping it into place such that the orientation is like so:

 ![image](https://user-images.githubusercontent.com/63273284/227655321-51f6ed62-be37-4618-af84-0181397d90a0.png)